tim-rose/skel/README.md

 etc.).

 Binary files are opportunistically opened as **zip** files, and (if successful) the contents undergo substitution.
+This works well for Microsoft Office files.

 **Skel** is inspired by *Unix's* skeleton home directory facility, and of course the purpose-built facilities used by some common complex